-- Your SCOM override tuning - Alert Sync can be sent to push all Alerts it generates to ServiceNow, if you find too many alerts are being sent to ServiceNow, start by looking at the SCOM overrides you have in effect and tune SCOM to prevent it generating Alerts that are not useful.
+- Your SCOM override tuning - Alert Sync can be sent to push all Alerts it generates to ServiceNow.
+If you find too many alerts are being sent to ServiceNow, start by looking at the SCOM overrides you have in effect and tune SCOM to prevent it generating Alerts that are not useful.
 You can do this manually by following the SCOM documentation or tune what alerts get generated with Easy Tune.

 - Your Alert Sync internal Connector settings - the internal connector settings govern what data relating to Alerts is sent from SCOM.
-You can choose to send alerts based on SCOM group, target or based on specific criteria (such as an Alerts severity, category or state).
-See the setup guide for more on how the Internal Connector can be setup.
+You can choose to send alerts based on SCOM group, target, or based on specific criteria (such as an Alerts severity, category or state).
+See the setup guide for more on how the Internal Connector can be set up.

 All Alerts sent from SCOM will be received by ServiceNow but not all will have an Incident raised for it (this is governed by the Incident Creation Rules).
-Alerts received can be seen in Cookdown Alert Sync > SCOM Alerts along with whether they have an incident created for them
+Alerts received can be seen in Cookdown Alert Sync > SCOM Alerts along with whether they have an incident created for them: